Year 9 Options Guidance

 During the KS3 years from year 7 to year 9 students have been studying a wide range of subjects as part of a broad and balanced curriculum under the framework of the International Baccalaureate Middle Years Programme that has provided them with a firm foundation for their GCSEs.
 In September your son/ daughter will progress to Key Stage 4, where each of the subjects taught have a specification which takes a certain amount of lesson time to get through.
 This makes it impossible to study an unlimited number of subjects in Years 10 and 11; they need to make some choices.
 To reach the best possible solution we make sure they follow courses that they have to do to fulfil the requirements of the National Curriculum and English Baccalaureate (EBacc)and then we give a choice of subjects to take up the rest of the time in school.
 Therefore, some of their subjects will be compulsory (we call them the core subjects), and some are optional.

-The compulsory core subjects are English Language, English Literature, mathematics, combined science, Spanish and core PE (non-examined).
+The compulsory core subjects are English Language, English Literature, mathematics, combined science, Spanish, PSHRE and core PE (RE and PE are non-examined).
+Students will then have a choice of either History or Geography as a compulsory subject and a further two option subjects they can choose from the option columns.
 The optional subjects may be traditional GCSE and/or vocational qualifications.

 The EBacc is a set of subjects at GCSE that keeps young people’s options open for further study and future careers.